- Request Information

 Pescheria del Garda is one of the most picturesque towns on the lake.
 Its historic center is inside 16th century walls and has several beautiful churches.
 The fortress was built in the 1860s by the Austrians.

-Sirmione, The long and narrow strip of land extending out into the lake between Desenzano and Peschiera is an enchanting town with a medieval center dominated by a medieval castle.
+Sirmione -the long and narrow peninsula extending out into the lake between Desenzano and Peschiera is an enchanting town with a medieval center dominated by a medieval castle.
 The ruins of the villa of Caius Valerius Catullus, senator of the Roman Empire are just outside the town.
 Carducci.
 For more than one hundred years, the Spa resort of Terme di Sirmione has been taking care of the health and well-being of its guests.

 Salò is an elegant town of pastel houses.
-It has a lovely cathedral.
+It has a lovely cathedral – Duomo

 Gardone in the Brescia side of Garda, is known for its beautiful park with exotic plants.
 Its historic center dates from the middle ages and has both medieval and baroque buildings.
 Not to be missed a visit of “Vittoriale” the house of the visionary poet Gabriele D’annunzio.